Japan

 If you're a Japan-based business owner with a K.K. (kabushiki kaisha) or GK (gōdō kaisha) that you own 10% or more of (common for consultants who incorporate locally), you generally owe Form 5471 annually.
 Form 5471 is one of the heaviest filings in the code, and failure to file carries a $10,000 per-year penalty that applies even if there's no US tax due.

-For controlled foreign corporations (over 50% US-owner ownership), GILTI (Global Intangible Low-Taxed Income) rules may impose US tax on the corporation's earnings even if nothing is distributed to you.
+For controlled foreign corporations (over 50% US ownership), GILTI (Global Intangible Low-Taxed Income) rules may impose US tax on the corporation's earnings even if nothing is distributed to you.
 The planning moves around GILTI (Section 962 elections, GILTI high-tax exclusion) are technical and generally require a specialist who's seen the Japan fact pattern before.

 The US-Japan tax treaty: useful but narrow